 GlobalProtect provides access to a virtual private networking service maintained by the Networking and Telecommunication Services however is not guaranteed to work in every home or office networking environment.

 The Service Desk will assist customers who are experiencing errors when trying to install or run these standard applications or any software accessed from TERPware.
-The Service Desk is not in a position to answer programming, development, or "how-to" questions regarding these applications.
+The Service Desk is not in a position to answer programming, development, or how-to questions regarding these applications.
 Customers may wish to consult the Help files in these applications or take training courses in order to learn how to use these programs.

 The Service Desk strives to support the newest versions of these operating systems.
 The support goal of the Service Desk is to ensure you can use the system normally and to provide basic troubleshooting for usage errors and virus/spyware infection detection and removal.